Tell Us a Little Bit about Your Company

 They don’t understand that their hard skills alone won’t sell them as a good-fit candidate in today’s job market.

-They don’t understand how important personality (or softer skills) are to hiring professionals.
+Also, they don’t understand how important personality (or softer skills) are to hiring professionals.

-They don’t understand that by defining and leaning on their personal brand, they’ll be able to communicate a complete picture of who they are.
+They don’t understand that by defining and leaning on their brand, they’ll be able to communicate a complete picture of who they are.

-Two of the biggest mistakes are neglecting to do the initial targeting, research and branding work, and not knowing how to use LinkedIn to their best advantage.
+Two of the biggest mistakes are neglecting to do the initial targeting, research, and branding work, and not knowing how to use LinkedIn to their best advantage.

-Successful job search begins with knowing what kind of work you want to do, which employers will provide opportunities to do that work, and researching those specific employers to determine what makes you a good fit for them to meet current specific needs.
+A successful job search begins with knowing what kind of work you want to do, which employers will provide opportunities to do that work, and researching those specific employers to determine what makes you a good fit for them to meet current specific needs.